Ninavd/simulated-wildfires/README.md

 https://github.com/user-attachments/assets/c198a9d1-1e34-45b2-9813-a3de662df629

 # Single view videos
-If you want to take a closer look at a specific mountain and view.
+In case you'd like to to take a closer look at a specific mountain and view.

 ## Side views
 https://github.com/user-attachments/assets/886a8587-aace-4574-b4d2-aee1d83fde93